AB-Yusuf/Python_Fundamentals/README.md

 # Python_Fundamentals
-Documentation of intuitive explanation of concepts and understanding of Python Language
+Documentation of intuitive explanation towards deep understanding and mastery of Python Language